ArctosDB/documentation-wiki/_documentation/geology.markdown

  - Range - A measure of the distance east or west from a referenced principal meridian, in units of six miles.

 Aliquots, a terse, hierarchical reference to a piece of land, in which successive subdivisions of some larger area are appended to the beginning of the reference.
 For example, SW1/4 NW1/4 S13, T1SR20E refers to the southwest quarter of the northwest quarter of section 13 of Township 1 South Range 20 East (a 40-acre parcel). may be added, but this requires coordination with the Arctos DBA.

+## Site Land Status

+Site land status is meant to designate private lands through the use of ownership terms.
+Lands can be designated as private with the "private" Site Land Status" attribute and property ownership can be recorded in the attribute remark.

 ## Geology Attributes